xavierlefevre/react-hot-redux-firebase-starter/README.md

 - [x] User can see the list of users in a chat room
 - [x] User can create a chat room by entering a name

-The chat module is accessible from the top nav bar when clicking on **chat**.
+After creating an account, the chat module is accessible from the top nav bar when clicking on **chat**.

 #### What remains to be tackled:
 - [ ] So far Firebase does not automatically remove a user inactive for too long or that left the website